dopeboy/curriculum-2.0/units/7-conditional/lessons/1-conditional/README.md

 ### Closing

-Today you learned about arrays.
-This is important because arrays are used to represent lists.
-We can store multiple variables in one array.
-Next, we will learn about loops.
+Today you learned about booleans, conditionals, logical, and comparison operators.
+This is important because these tools enable us to write sophiscated code that can run in different ways based upon the criteria we set.
+Next, we will learn about hashes and functions.

 #### Homework